 Above, we see the "remission of sins", and the indwelling of the Holy Spirit, without water baptism.

 Also contrary to the claims of most Baptismal Regenerationalists, this indwelling is a permanent operation.
 Ephesians 1:14 says that we are sealed "until the redemption of the purchased possession".
 This includes our bodies (1 Corinthians 6:19-20), which won't be redeemed until after we die (Romans 8:23).
-Therefore, we are sealed for our entire lives.
+Therefore, believers are sealed for their entire lives.

 This final point emphasizes the vital fact that water baptism is simply a symbol of a spiritual operation that takes place at the moment of faith.